Easily set Windows Service permissions

 Easily allow (or deny) a user the ability to start, stop, pause or modify any Windows Service with just a few clicks of your mouse!

 Service Security Editor will help you to configure who can access your important Windows Services.
-It is an easy-to-use GUI alternative to Microsoft's powerful SC and SubInACL.exe command line programs.
+It's an easy-to-use GUI alternative to Microsoft's powerful SC and SubInACL.exe command line programs.
 However, as with any other administrative tool, please use it with caution!

-When you start Service Security Editor, it shows the list of the services running on your machine:
+When you start Service Security Editor, it shows the list of the services running on your machine.
+From the dropdown, choose the service that you'd like to work with.

-Select a service and click the Open... button to pop up the service's standard Windows Service Security Settings window:
+After choosing your service from the list, click the Open button to pop up the service's standard Windows Service Security Settings window:

 From there, select a user in the top portion and check the boxes lower down to grant or deny him whatever capabilities you see fit.
-Click the Add... button to bring in an account not already on the list.
+Click the Add button to bring in an account not yet on the list.
 And of course, click the OK or Apply buttons to record your changes.

 Service Security Editor - Overview